 Enhancing Site Visibility with Structured Data Markup

-Structured data markup not only improves your website’s visibility in search engine results but also plays a role in establishing expertise, authoritativeness, and trustworthiness (E-A-T).
-By utilizing schema markup, a specific type of structured data markup, you can provide search engines with valuable information about your content, which contributes to a stronger E-A-T signal.
+Structured data markup not only improves your website’s visibility in search engine results but also plays a role in establishing expertise, authoritativeness, and trustworthiness (E-E-A-T).
+This is an important technical SEO aspect to consider utilizing schema markup, a specific type of structured data markup, and you can provide search engines with valuable information about your content, which contributes to a stronger E-A-T signal.